// From cortical circuit organization to the neural basis of persistent behavior — // our lab pursues fundamental questions in systems neuroscience.

 Using advanced genetic techniques, we create mouse models targeting specific cell types and marker genes, enabling precise manipulation and observation of cellular processes.

-// Brain viral expressing workflow (confocal)
+// Brain viral expression workflow (confocal)

 Leveraging platforms like 10x Genomics, we perform single-cell RNA sequencing to dissect cellular heterogeneity and gene expression profiles within neural populations.